Ragdoll Cat Breed Facts, Photos, and Care Tips

 A Ragdoll in the Family

 Rescue Ragdolls are quite often available.
-These cats have lost their home for a serious reason such as mistreatment or abandonment and need to be adopted by a loving person.
+These cats have usually lost their home for a serious reason, such as mistreatment or abandonment.
+They need to be adopted by a loving person.
 They may be adults instead of kittens and they may be hybrid animals instead of true Ragdolls.
 They can still make lovely pets, though, and will almost certainly be happy when treated with kindness by their new owner or family.

 © 2011 Linda Crampton